adiospace/jquery-balance/README.md

 # Balance

-**Note:** This plugins affects layout and as such it should be used only if truly needed.
-Always favor CSS over JavasScript for layouting.

 Balance takes a group of elements, make them the same height (uses the height of the heighest element) and align them vertically.

 ## Data Api